tradingstrategy-ai/docs/source/glossary.rst

     EMA

         Exponential moving average.
-One of the most common technical indicators.
+One of the most common :term:`technical indicators <technical indicator>`.
         By comparing the current price of an asset to the moving average price, one can determine if the current price is likely dislodged above or below the market trend.

         `See this post for more information on simple and exponential moving average <https://school.stockcharts.com/doku.php?id=technical_indicators:moving_averages>`__.

-    pandas_ta

-        A Python library containing :term:`technical indicators <technical indicator>` for :term:`Pandas`.

-        `See the project homepage for more information <https://github.com/twopirllc/pandas-ta>`__.